learn-co-students/ds-test-2/README.md

     F1: 0.7894736842105262

-### Explain how precision is different from recall and why you should consider using the F-1 score when you are evaulating your model.

-### 2. What is an example of when you would care more about recall than precision?
+### 2. What is a real life example of when you would care more about recall than precision?
 Make sure to include information about errors in your explanation.

 We would care more about recall than precision in cases where a Type II error (a False Negative) would have serious consequences.
 An example of this would be a medical test that determines if someone has a serious disease.
 A higher recall would mean that we would have a higher chance of identifying all people who ACTUALLY had the serious disease.